Livestock show

 A livestock show is an event where livestock are exhibited and judged on certain phenotypical breed traits as specified by their respective breed standard.
 Species of livestock that may be shown include pigs, cattle, sheep, goats, horses, llamas and alpacas.
 Poultry such as chickens, geese, ducks, turkeys and pigeons are also shown competitively.
-A livestock show may be part of an agricultural show.
+Animals may be judged on structural correctness, muscle expression, breeding potential, wool quality, and behavior.